faebeee/write-and-delete/README.md

 # Write and Delete

 Small js library to animate some writing effect through a list of strings.
+It also supports settings for typo errors, to make it more human likely.

 ## [Demo](https://faebeee.github.io/write-and-delete/)
 ![Demo](https://raw.githubusercontent.com/faebeee/write-and-delete/master/assets/write_with_error.gif)